-32 Ways To Live Your Best Life: ADHD Tips for 2020
+How to Live Your Best Life: 32 ADHD Tips

 1. Pursue a 90-day mail-order prescription: If you have prescription drug coverage from an insurance company, ask your physician to write a script for a 90-day mail-order supply of your ADHD medication to save you from running to the pharmacy every 30 days.
 (Authorization for the length of prescription supply may vary according to state law.)
 Still, a 90-day supply is widely accepted, and the process can be expedited if the physician has an electronic submission setup.
 Mail-order prescriptions offer patients increased convenience and direct delivery — even to another state.
 The trade-off is that an adult must sign for the package.